itsmehoaq/flutter_login_app/README.md

 ## Testing
 Download latest APK build from [Release](https://github.com/itsmehoaq/flutter_login_app/releases/latest)

-## App usage instruction
+## Workflow & Usage instruction
 - To show printer page, user needs to be logged in
-  - Login credentials: `admin` / `admin`
+  - Login credentials are currently not needed, for testing use the Skip button
-- Once logged in, go to Print screen and connect to USB printer
+- Once logged in, go to Receipt screen
+- On first app start, Printer connection must be done manually (the kiosk printer is already selected).
+Press **Connect** button on top of the screen
+- If success, app shows notification of connected to printer
-- Type any sample text in the input box
+- Fill information about bill in the input boxes below
+- Press **Checkout** button to continue
+- On QR screen, press either buttons to confirm payment
+  - Currently QR screen not showing an usable QR code.
+Both buttons on this screen are for demo purposes
-- Once done, press Print to confirm and print the text input
+- Upon success payment, press Print button to print receipt and return to receipt screen

 ## Development